-Fishermans Camp Trail is a 3.1 mile moderately trafficked out and back trail located near Lake Elsinore, CA that features beautiful wild flowers and is rated as moderate.
+Fishermans Camp Trail is a 3.1 mile moderately trafficked out and back trail located near Lake Elsinore, California that features beautiful wild flowers and is rated as moderate.
 The trail offers a number of activity options and is accessible from March until October.

 This out-and-back hike follows a well-maintained trail down into Tenaja Canyon, where it terminates at Fisherman's Camp, a small but nice backcountry campsite that requires advanced permission to use.

 Pretty hike.
 Kids loved it!
 Went when the water was rushing after the rain.